OatmealDome/SplatoonUtilities/NightPatcher/README.md

 NightPatcher is a utility that automatically patches MapInfo.byaml to force "Splatfest mode" for all multiplayer maps, regardless if there is a Splatfest active at the moment.
 There is one known bug: The Splatfest intro and one minute remaining music will play; however, the battle BGM will be randomized as normal.

+If you wish to exclude certain maps from the patch, open up NightPatcher.py with Notepad (or your favourite text editor).
+You will find a list of all the multiplayer maps' internal and "common" names.
+To exclude a stage, add a \# symbol to the beginning of the line.

+This is my first time programming in Python.
+Please be gentle :P

 **Please note that there is a risk of you being banned if you use this.
 I do not take any responsibility if you are banned by Nintendo.**

 ## Usage